WLAN-Pi/developers/CONTRIBUTING.md

 - Ensure CI checks pass before requesting review
 - Python repos include CodeQL scanning via `codeql-analysis.yml`.
 It runs on push, pull request, and on a weekly schedule.
 You do not need to configure it, but be aware that findings may be raised on your PR.
 - Create and link to related issues for history and context

+AI assistance is welcome.
+Just make sure you have reviewed and tested what you are submitting.

 ### PR checklist